nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

 ---
-title: "Configure a Secure Egress Route with NGINX Plus Ingress Controller"
+title: "Configure a Secure Egress Route with NGINX Ingress Controller"
-description: "This topic provides a walkthrough of how to securely route egress traffic through NGINX Plus Ingress Controller for Kubernetes with NGINX Service Mesh."
+description: "This topic provides a walkthrough of how to securely route egress traffic through NGINX Ingress Controller for Kubernetes with NGINX Service Mesh."
 weight: 210
 categories: ["tutorials"]
 toc: true